lakchote/youjobs/README.md

 * Provide a reason for reporting adverts / comments / messages
 * Block other users
 * Messages history with other users
-* Search feature for tips
+* Search feature for tips, sorting job opportunies by city and/or type of contract (CDI, CDD, internship, interim)